-Numero uno: Consider switching to a convertible car seat.
-Some babies just don’t like the extreme recline of infant seats and feel more supported and upright in a convertible.
-Obviously you need to consider your baby’s age/fit in a convertible before doing so because there is a reason infant seats are so reclined (hello airways!) but if your baby can safely ride in one that fits babies well, it’s worth considering.
+Numero Uno: Consider switching to a convertible car seat (rear-facing, of course).
+Some babies just don’t like the recline angle of the infant seat and feel more comfortable in a convertible.
+Obviously, you need to consider your baby’s age/fit in a convertible before doing so because there is a reason infant seats are so reclined (hello airways!) but if your baby can tolerate being more upright in a convertible that fits them well, it’s definitely worth trying.

-4-Rule out silent reflux.
+4: Rule out silent reflux.
 Not all babies with reflux spit up.
-Liam puked gallons on me on a daily basis but tons of babies don’t.
+Liam puked gallons on me on a daily basis but many babies with reflux don’t.
 Laying back in the infant seat causes the gastric contents to back up and burn.
 Make sure your baby isn’t crying from gastric discomfort.
 If this is the case, avoid placing them in the seat immediately after a meal and consider suggestion #1 if possible.

-5- Check the sun.
+5: Check the sun.
 Sometimes it’s something as simple as the sun constantly being in their face.
 Utilize the canopy on the infant seat or invest in a static cling sunshade.
-The roller shades with suction cups are not recommended because they are hard and can come off the window in a crash and hurt your baby.
+The roller shades with a hard metal bar and suction cups are not recommended because they will come off the window in a crash and could hurt your baby.
 Closing a baby blanket in the window so it acts as a curtain works well too.

 Lastly, wine.
 After bedtime obviously.
 Sometimes there isn’t much you can do except wait it out.
 It does come to an end, I promise.
 Eventually.
 And then you will evolve from “wahhhhhh!!!!!!!!!!” in the back seat to, “Mom!
 Mom!
 Are we almost there?
 I forgot where we are going.
 Why are you turning this way?
 Why is the guy in the car next to us wearing that shirt?
 How come this drive is so long?
 Are we almost there?
 MOM.
 Mom?
 I’m hot.
 I don’t like this song.
 I have to pee.
 Where are we going?
 Why are we going there?
 Mom, why are you crying again?”